 - Use refrigerated rice – Boil the rice and refrigerate it before-hand.
 Fresh-boiled rice tends to overcook when added directly to the stir-fried vegetables, but refrigerated rice does not get too mushy and retains the texture of the dish.

 - Add color and flavor through the vegetables – You can use a variety of vegetables to the rice.
 Carrots and onions are only a beginner, bell peppers and French beans also taste great in the rice.
 Remember to reduce the quantity of each vegetable if you are including different types of vegetables in your recipe.
 You would not want the dish to have more vegetables than rice.

 - Meats and prawns are an optional addition – The good thing about fried rice is that it is very adaptable.
 You can add or remove any of the vegetables or meats or prawns according to your likes and dislikes.

-- Cook in butter to enhance the flavour of the rice – Butter offers a distinctive flavour to the rice making it more delicious and giving the vegetables a beautiful golden tint.
+- Cook in butter to enhance the flavor of the rice – Butter offers a distinctive flavor to the rice making it more delicious and giving the vegetables a beautiful golden tint.

 - 4 cups of rice, boiled and refrigerated (choose short grain rice)

 - ½ cup frozen peas

 - Heat a medium sized sauté pan.
 Add ½ tbsp. butter and stir in the whisked eggs.
 Scramble the eggs and transfer them to a plate or small bowl.